MildMax/Animator/README.md

 Our getTotalTicks() method returns the number of ticks in the AnimationModelImpl.
 This provides the user a way of checking how long, arbitrarily, the animation will be.

 --getShapesAtTick()--
 Our getShapesAtTick() method will create a new container of shapes with modified values to be evaluated at a given tick.
 It takes an int indicating the tick against which the shapes and their transformations will be evaluated.
-Since we are unsure currently of how the controller or the view will be evaluating these Shapes, we have left the method body blank so we can adapt our design to the specifications of the other aspects of the overall design.
-This may require adding additional methods to our Shape and Transformation interfaces, though any changes will be a direct reflection of what occurs in this method.
+The tick is then passed to each shape in the shapeList's getShapeAtTick method which returns itself with modified values.
+If the return value is null, the shape does not appear at the given tick.
+All return values that are not null are placed into a new list and then the list is returned.

 --getWindowHeight()--
 Our getWindowHeight() method will return an int indicating the height of the window.